k-u-bux/kubux-whiteboard-server/readme.md

 ## Usage

 ### Creating a New Whiteboard

-1. Visit the server URL in your browser
+    Point your browser at: "https://your-whiteboard-domain/?credential=<your_password>"

-2. You will be presented with a login screen or directly taken to a new board
-3. Share the board URL with collaborators to work together
+    A new board will be created and the URL will change to point towards that board.
+The URL contains a password.
+Share the URL includin the password with collaborators and leave out the password when sharing with spectators (the password is needed for editing not for viewing).

 ### Basic Controls